SAP-archive/teched2021-DEV163/exercises/ex2/ex24/README.md

 2. Switch to the *Message Header* tab, and create a new header of name **content-type**, type **Constant**, and value **application/json**
 3. When done, save your changes

 **Note**: After saving the integration flow model, you will see an error on the SOAP connection.
 This is due to the fact that the externalized address parameter is still empty.
-No, worries, you can continue with the next exercise, the error will be gone once we configure the parameter.
+No worries, you can continue with the next exercise, the error will be gone once we configure the parameter.

 ## Summary